Study Evaluating KTE-C19 in Pediatric and Adolescent Subjects With Relapsed/Refractory B-precursor Acute Lymphoblastic Leukemia

 For people ages 2-21

 Key Inclusion Criteria:

 - Relapsed or refractory B-precursor ALL defined as one of the following:

 - Primary refractory disease

-- Relapsed or refractory disease after first or later salvage therapy
+- Relapsed or refractory disease after 2 or more lines of systemic therapy

-- Relapsed or refractory disease after allogeneic transplant provided subject is at least 100 days from stem cell transplant at the time of enrollment
+- Relapsed or refractory disease after allogeneic transplant provided individual is at least 100 days from stem cell transplant at the time of enrollment

-- Ages 2 to 21 at the time of Assent or Consent per IRB guidelines
+- Ages 2 to 21 at the time of Assent or Consent per institutional review board (IRB) guidelines

 - Lansky (age < 16 years at the time of assent/consent) or Karnofsky (age ≥ 16 years at the time of assent/consent) performance status ≥ 80 at screening